No donut is healthier than a donut peach. Find out when these flat. saucer shaped peaches are in season and where to buy them.

 Besides having the name and shape in common, these peaches are sweetly divine.
 They may not be as good as donuts, but for health reasons, they will suffice.

 When and how does one acquire these healthier donuts?
 Well that’s what this post is all about.

 Where are Donut (Flat) Peaches Grown?

-One grower that is nearby me that I want to check out is Quarry Hills Orchard in Berlin Heights, Ohio (between Toledo and Cleveland).
+One grower that is nearby me that I have checked out is Quarry Hills Orchard in Berlin Heights, Ohio (between Toledo and Cleveland).
 They harvest peaches from July to September.
 They are one of my favorite places to visit on this plant.
 Their apple cider is die for and they have a selection of newer and classic varieties of apples.

-If you are a peach grower state, check your local farmer’s market to see if anyone there grows donut peaches.
+If you are a peach growing state, check your local farmer’s market to see if anyone there grows donut peaches.